 The country had had an impressive run; it had been a superpower for millennia.
 The native Egyptian pharaohs had built amazing cities, pyramids, and temples.
 But that took place 2,500 years before Cleopatra’s birth.

 By the 900s BC, Egypt had lost its power.
 And it was invaded by the Libyans.

 Why was Cleopatra Macedonian?

 Cleopatra’s family: the Ptolemies.
 They were highly inbred.
 The Ptolemy kings married their full-sisters.

-Alexander crossed into Asia and conquered the huge Persian Empire in the 320s BC.
-His new empire included Egypt.
+Alexander crossed into Asia and conquered the huge Persian Empire, which included Egypt.
+That happened in the 320s BC.

 His generals split the empire between them.
 And they made themselves kings of those lands.